Skip to main content

 What are the Health Stats?

-In the Graphs section you can monitor your Health stats and compare it to your load and Performance for extra insight.
+In the Graphs section you can monitor your health stats and compare them alongside your training load and performance for additional insight.

 What is the Niggle section?